programming4phone/StellarTestWalletKeyServer/README.md

 The public key is stored as a hash and the secret seed is stored as encrytpted ciphertext.
 Neither key is _ever_ exposed as plaintext.
 Each web service invocation requires an Authorization header containing a Google Authentication token.
 The token is verified with Google Authentication Services before allowing any of the web services to begin processing.

+Web services implement the following functions:
+- **store keys** -  Store the account keys associated with a specific Stellar account.
+- **get keys** - Retrieve the account keys associated with a specific Stellar account.
+- **remove keys** - Remove the account keys associated with a specific Stellar account.

 See also the [Stellar Test Wallet Angular App](https://github.com/programming4phone/StellarTestWalletNgApp "Stellar Test Wallet Angular App").

 For further details about Stellar accounts see <https://www.stellar.org/developers/guides/get-started/create-account.html>.